ClayWarren/makeitheavytypescript/README.md

 MIT License with Commercial Attribution Requirement

-**For products with 100K+ users**: Please include attribution to Pietro Schirano and mention the "Make It heavy" framework in your documentation or credits.
+**For products with 100K+ users**: Please include attribution to Pietro Schirano and mention the "Make It Heavy" framework in your documentation or credits.

 See [LICENSE](LICENSE) file for full details.

 ## 🙏 Acknowledgments

 - Built with [OpenRouter](https://openrouter.ai/) for LLM API access
-- Uses [uv](https://github.com/astral-sh/uv) for Python package management
 - Inspired by **Grok heavy** mode and advanced multi-agent AI systems

 ---